JuliaManifolds/Manopt.jl/joss/paper.md

 A main challenge of these algorithms is that, compared to the (classical) Euclidean case, there is no addition available.
 For example, on the unit sphere $\mathbb S^2$ of unit vectors in $\mathbb R^3$, adding two vectors of unit length yields a vector that is not of unit norm.
 The solution is to generalize the notion of a shortest path from the straight line to what is called a (shortest) geodesic, or acceleration-free curve.
-Similary, other features and properties also have to be rephrased and generalized when performing optimization on a Riemannian manifold.
+Similarly, other features and properties also have to be rephrased and generalized when performing optimization on a Riemannian manifold.
 Algorithms to perform the optimization can still often be stated in a generic way, i.e. on an arbitrary Riemannian manifold $\mathcal M$.
-Further examples and a thorough introduction can be found in [@AbsilMahonySepulchre:2008:1], [@Boumal:2020:1].
+Further examples and a thorough introduction can be found in [@AbsilMahonySepulchre:2008:1; @Boumal:2020:1].

 For a user facing an optimization problem on a manifold, there are two obstacles to the actual numerical optimization: firstly, a suitable implementation of the manifold at hand is required, for example how to evaluate the above-mentioned geodesics; and secondly, an implementation of the optimization algorithm that employs said methods from the manifold, such that the algorithm can be applied to the cost function $f$ a user already has.

 Using the interface for manifolds from the `ManifoldsBase.jl` package, the algorithms are implemented in the optimization framework.
-They can then be used with any manifold from `Manifolds.jl` [@AxenBaranBergmannRzecki:2021:1], a library of efficiently-implemented Riemannian manifolds.
+They can then be used with any manifold from [`Manifolds.jl`](https://juliamanifolds.github.io/Manifolds.jl/) [@AxenBaranBergmannRzecki:2021:1], a library of efficiently-implemented Riemannian manifolds.
-`Manopt.jl` provides a low-bar entry to optimization on manifolds, while also providing efficient implementations, that can easily be extended to cover  manifolds speicified by the user.
+`Manopt.jl` provides a low-bar entry to optimization on manifolds, while also providing efficient implementations, that can easily be extended to cover  manifolds specified by the user.

 # Functionality